vmware/build-tools-for-vmware-aria/mkdocs/getting-started/getting-started.md

 - Run `maven/archetypes/ts-vra-ng/create.sh` when you need a TypeScript + vRA NG multi-module starter, and copy/paste the `maven/archetypes/mixed/create.sh` script whenever a custom mixed project is required.
 Always append `-DarchetypeVersion={{ extra.iac.latest_release }}` to pin the toolchain release.

 ## Build a first payload
-Edit the generated `src` tree, update `content.yaml` (if the archetype exposes one), and run `mvn clean package` to produce packages and verify the local build.
+Edit the generated `src` tree, update `content.yaml` (if the project type exposes one), and run `mvn clean package` to produce packages and verify the local build.
 That command also compiles unit tests (see the Usage page for testing details) and validates that your dependencies are available in Artifactory.

 ## Upload content - Push
 Deploy the local code with the standard push goal: